will-arden/skylark-v/README.md

 The BNN unit in *skylark-v* is split across two pipeline stages, in order to meet narrower timing constraints (otherwise it does not reach 100MHz).
 In the *Execute* stage, the ALU is recycled to perform an XOR computation, before passing this result to the BNN unit.
 The BNN unit first inverts the bits (to compute the *XNOR* of the operands) before zeroing some MSBs to ensure that the following popcount operation will only consider the bits that fall within the matrix size (which is configurable via the custom `BNNCMS` instruction).

 The length-adjusted XNOR result is pipelined, where it becomes an input to the BNN unit in the *Writeback* stage.
 In this second stage, the popcount operation is carried out using an adder tree.
-The result of the popcount is essentially the convolution of the two input matrices, and is written back to the general-purpose register file in the case of a `BCNV` instruction.
+Since a `0` is really representing (-1), the result of the convolution between the two input matrices will be equal to `2*popcount - matrix_size`.
+This can be achieved simply with a logical shift and a binary subtraction.
+In the case of a `BCNV` instruction, this convolution result is written back to the general-purpose register file.

-Since a `0` is really representing (-1),

 In the case of a `BNN` instruction, the popcount result is passed through an additional *activation* stage, where it is compared with an activation threshold (configurable via the custom `BNNCAT` instruction); the binary result is then written back to the register file.

 ---